Crab Nebula: The remains of a massive star explosion - Earth.com

 The Crab Nebula contains a pulsar at its center, which is a rapidly rotating neutron star that emits pulses of radiation.
 This pulsar, known as the Crab Pulsar, spins about 30 times per second and is a significant source of gamma rays and other forms of high-energy radiation.

-The nebula itself is a complex structure of filaments and synchrotron radiation, with the filaments being remnants of the original star’s outer layers and the synchrotron radiation arising from electrons spiraling in the magnetic fields produced by the pulsar.
+The nebula itself is a complex structure of filaments and synchrotron radiation.
+The filaments are remnants of the original star’s outer layers, while the synchrotron radiation emerges from electrons spiraling in the magnetic fields produced by the pulsar.

 “Surrounding the pulsar lies a mix of material; some of it was originally expelled from the star before it went supernova, and the rest was ejected during the explosion itself,” explained ESA.